 Here is how I changed my flat tire on my Toyota Auris.
 As with all occasional maintenance tasks, it has a number of little trips, traps and eventual disappointment.

 First of all, was the tire really flat?
-Sadly, yes it was.
-Although I visited not one, but two, service stations and used their compressed air pump.
+Sadly, yes it was—which I realized when I visited not one, but two, service stations and used their compressed air pump.
 I could not re-inflate the tire sufficiently.
-As well as being flat it may have a valve problem.
-On top of that the tire place was shut.
-So I had no choice but to change the tire.
+As well as being flat, it may have a valve problem.
+On top of that, the tire place was shut.
+So I had no choice but to change the tire myself.